dhale/jtk/README.md

-#The Colorado School of Mines Java Toolkit
+#The Mines Java Toolkit

-The Mines Java Toolkit (JTK) is a set of Java packages and native (non-Java) software libraries for science and engineering.
+The Mines Java Toolkit (Mines JTK) is a set of Java packages and native (non-Java) software libraries for science and engineering.
 Applications currently include digital signal processing, linear algebra, optimization, meshing, interpolation, and 2D and 3D graphics.

-Note: if you modify (or port, or translate, or ...) our source code, then you have created a "derived work", and should review carefully the terms of the license that accompanies this software.
+The Mines JTK is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ###Getting the source code

 To build and use the Mines JTK, you must first [download its source code from GitHub](https://github.com/dhale/jtk).
 If you clone this source code repository using git, then you will be able to easily update your copy as others make changes.
-Alternatively, you may use the Downloads link provided by GitHub to obtain a current snapshot of the code; but this copy cannot be conveniently updated with git.
+Alternatively, you may use the Downloads link provided by GitHub to obtain a current snapshot of the code.

 If you are using Linux or Mac OS X (10.7+), then you already have a git command-line client.
 Various git clients with graphical user interfaces are also available for Linux, Mac OS X, and Windows, and git is also available within popular integrated development environments, such as Eclipse, Netbeans, and IntelliJ IDEA.
 Note that git will be necessary if you wish to propose changes (submit pull requests) for the master branch of the source code repository.